Wall St snaps five-day up streak as caution rises before tech earnings, Fed

 “There’s a fair amount of (U.S.) investors in those companies,” Nolte said.

-Intel Corp (INTC.O) shares dropped 2.1% after it said its factories would start building Qualcomm (QCOM.O) chips and laid out a road map to expand its new foundry business. read more
+Intel Corp shares dropped 2.1% after it said its factories would start building Qualcomm chips and laid out a road map to expand its new foundry business.

 Volume on U.S. exchanges was 10.36 billion shares, compared with the 9.86 billion average for the full session over the last 20 trading days.